eddiethedean/mock-spark/tests/fixtures/README.md

 # Test Fixtures and Utilities

-This directory contains the unified test infrastructure for running tests with both PySpark and mock-spark.
+This directory contains the unified test infrastructure for running tests with both PySpark and sparkless.

 ## Overview

 The unified test infrastructure allows you to:
-- Run the same tests with either PySpark or mock-spark
+- Run the same tests with either PySpark or sparkless
 - Compare results between backends
-- Use PySpark as a baseline for mock-spark behavior validation
+- Use PySpark as a baseline for sparkless behavior validation

 ## Key Components

 ### `spark_backend.py`
-Backend abstraction layer that creates SparkSession instances from either PySpark or mock-spark based on configuration.
+Backend abstraction layer that creates SparkSession instances from either PySpark or sparkless based on configuration.

 **Key Functions:**
 - `get_backend_type()` - Get backend from markers/env/default